letoram/awb/README.md

 and configurations in the database (see arcan-legacy for converting old ones).

-It also exposes a CONNPATH as "awb" for external processes to connect through.
+It also exposes an ARCAN\_CONNPATH as "awb" for external processes to connect through.

 Default keybindings:
 LCTRL - toggle mouse grab on / off